-- Your manager talk to your manager to explain the situation - Your HR Division or HRSS (PeoplePoint), if you can't make contact with your HR Division - Next of kin contact details may be required as they may need to be made aware of the situation - Contact with the CMO may be required discuss with your HR Division - CSEAS can be contacted for support and guidance at any stage in managing this situation - An Garda Síochána/Emergency Services where appropriate or necessary - GP where appropriate or necessary.
-Encourage contact with the GP - SafeTALK training provided by HSE (suicide awareness)
+- Your manager talk to your manager to explain the situation - Your HR Division - Next of kin contact details may be required from HR as they may need to be made aware of the situation - Contact with the CMO may be required discuss with your HR Division - CSEAS can be contacted for support and guidance at any stage in managing this situation

+- An Garda Síochána/Emergency Services where necessary - GP when appropriate.
+Encourage contact with the GP. - SafeTALK training (suicide awareness) provided by HSE

 Supporting a staff member who is in suicidal distress can be particularly challenging.
-It is important to look after yourself when this situation arises
+It is important to look after yourself when this situation arises.